Renardjojo/FoxMath/README.md

 - [ ] possibity to select random algorythm
 - [ ] Create my own constexpr math library (sqrt, lerp.. is not constexpr on std).
 After that, rework class that uses them
 - [ ] Make sur that likely optimization are on each condition
+- [ ] Create benchmark feature and test all feature

 ## Readability
 Program create on vscod with spaces of 4 for tabulation